asheth22/Code_Quiz/README.md

 * The URL of the deployed application is [Code_Quiz]( https://asheth22.github.io/Code_Quiz/)

 - - -
-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.
+© 2020 Created by Anjali Sheth